Category Archives: Bird Anatomy

 So what makes them white?

-A study of color aberrations among Indian birds listed six reasons for pale or white feathers.
+A study of color aberrations among birds in India listed six reasons for pale or white feathers.
 (Download the report here: How common is albinism really?
 Colour aberrations in Indian birds reviewed.)

 • Albino (pink eyes) is a hereditary pigment error.
 Albinos are rarely seen because they die young due to poor eyesight.